Adaptive Local Neighborhood-based Neural Networks for MR Image Reconstruction from Undersampled Data: Discussion

-When compared to the supervised global model, the proposed method offers consistently improved reconstruction quality in terms of PSNR, SSIM, and HFEN metrics.
-Additionally, we demonstrated that the local model is easily adaptable to test time scan changes, such as changes to the sampling mask, compared to a globally learned model, which is fixed once learned.
-Our approach produced comparable improvements over the global scheme, when using a small dataset (1000 cases) or a relatively larger set (3000 cases).
-Additionally, our study with different distance metrics revealed they have some effect on network reconstruction performance.
-The NCC metric provided the best reconstruction quality.
-This also indicates that perhaps a learned metric ~\cite{sym11091066} could further enhance the performance of LONDN-MRI.
+When compared to the supervised global model, the proposed method offers consistently improved reconstruction quality in terms of PSNR, SSIM, and HFEN metrics. \SR{Additionally, we demonstrated that the local model adapts better to test time changes (such as changes to the sampling mask, scan contrast, SNR, presence of anomalies, etc.) compared to a globally learned (and fixed) model.} \SR{Our approach produced marked improvements for the Stanford FSE dataset, and noticeable improvements for fastMRI/fastMRI+.} Additionally, our study with different distance metrics revealed they have only slight effect on reconstruction quality. \SR{The NCC metric provided the best reconstruction quality and was thus used in our studies.} We conjecture that a learned distance metric~\cite{sym11091066} could further enhance the performance of LONDN-MRI.